autisticvegan/practice/my-website/docs/Amazon stories/important ones/Learn and Be Curious.md

 ### Action:
 - Make the scripts that do the testing
 - Basically use the Playwright (FKA Puppeteer) API and docs to figure it out.
 - One reason why this wasn't the best approach was that things were always evolving.
 This is more about smoke tests than unit tests.
 Unit Test Pyramid.
+So storybook is the answer!
 - Had to get auth tokens (needed a little non-code work)

 ### Result:
 - Nowadays with more modern versions of React, RTL, and better versions of material this automated testing is no longer necessary.
 It was a nice project though.
 - Can now autodeploy, saving engineer minutes every day.
+AUtomation is great

 ## Intern project